WHY DOES IT MATTER WHO IS AT FAULT IN A MULTI-VEHICLE ACCIDENT?

 - Additional crash features, including speed limit, number of lanes, traffic lights, hazards on the road and any additional contributing circumstances

-- And importantly who the police have determined as being at fault – this person is listed as unit 1 in the report .
+- The party the police have determined as being at fault – this person is listed as unit 1 in the report .

-Your injury compensation lawyer can then access a copy of your traffic incident.
+Your injury compensation lawyer can access a copy of your traffic incident to utilise for your claim.

-Having a dash cam at the front and rear of your vehicle is a great way to protect yourself in the event of a multi-car accident.
+Having a dash cam at the front and rear of your vehicle is a great way to protect yourself in the event of a multi-vehicle accident.

-Dash cams are becoming increasingly more common, so the odds are that someone else involved in the prang will have some footage.
-Ultimately though, the footage is theirs and they may not be required to show it.
+Dash cams are increasingly common, so there is a possibility that another party or witness involved in the accident will have captured footage.
+However, the footage capture by other drivers’ dash cams is their own property, and they may not be required to show it to insurance investigators.

-Alternatively, read our tips for collecting video evidence if you don’t have a dashcam.
+Alternatively, you can read our tips for collecting video evidence if you don’t have a dashcam.

 Collect names & details

-While you may be in shock immediately after a car accident, do your best to collect the names and details of other people involved in the collision, and any witnesses.
+While you may be in shock immediately after a car accident, it is important to collect the names and details of other people involved in the collision and any witnesses.
+This means taking photos of the other drivers’ licenses, asking for their insurance company details, and collecting their contact details.

 Remember to ask if they are the registered owner of the vehicle.
 If not, be sure to grab the owner’s details as well.